Hierarchical Analysis and Control of Epidemic Spreading over Networks using Dissipativity and Mesh Stability: Networked System Design Considerations

 \subsection{Scalable Mesh Stability}

 Enforcing dissipativity in a networked system ensures the dissipation of disturbances.
 In contrast, enforcing scalable mesh stability (SMS), as defined below, ensures the dispersion of the disturbances over the network.
+Hence, enforcing both dissipativity and SMS can significantly improve the robustness and resilience of a networked system.
+Motivated by this, we identify necessary conditions for SMS that can be directly incorporated into the dissipative interconnection matrix $M$ design method given in Co. \ref{Co:NetworkedSystem}.

-For this discussion, let us consider the networked system $\Sigma$ shown in Fig. \ref{Fig:NetworkedSystem} under the constraints \eqref{Eq:InterconnectionMatrix2}.
+First, let us consider the networked system $\Sigma$ shown in Fig. \ref{Fig:NetworkedSystem} under the constraints \eqref{Eq:InterconnectionMatrix2} (i.e., the networked system considered in Co. \ref{Co:NetworkedSystem}).
 In this setting, each subsystem $\Sigma_i,i\in\N_N$ \eqref{Eq:SubsystemDynamics} can be described by (with a slight abuse of notation)